Information collected on our sites and applications is stored in the United States; therefore, your information may become subject to U.S. law.

 - to make suggestions and draw inferences about you.
 For example, we may make suggestions about people you may know or additional jobs, products or services that might be of interest to you.
 Or, if you identify yourself as "Mrs." we will assume you are female.

-Some of our products and services, such as our searchable resume database and networking, enable third parties to see your personal information and to contact you.
-Profile information may be used for networking with other community members or may be visible to employers who are using Monster sites and applications.
+Some of our products and services, such as our resume and profile database, social media search, and networking, enable third parties to see your personal information and to contact you.
+Profile information may be used for networking with other community members or may be visible to anyone using Monster sites and applications.

-Information you post in public areas of Monster sites or applications or place in the searchable resume database may be accessed, used, and stored by others around the world, including those in countries that might not have legislation that guarantees adequate protection of personal information as defined by your country of residence.
+Information you post in public areas of Monster sites or applications or make visible in the resume and profile database may be accessed, used, and stored by others around the world, including those in countries that might not have legislation that guarantees adequate protection of personal information as defined by your country of residence.
 While Monster takes measures to safeguard your information from unauthorized access or inappropriate use, Monster does not control these third parties and we are not responsible for their use of information you give to us.
-Accordingly, you should not post sensitive information, personality profiles, or any other information you would not want made public, to any Monster site or application.
+Accordingly, you should not post sensitive information, personality profiles, or any other information you would not want made public, to any Monster site or application or to a public website.

+Our services include the display of personalized products, content, and advertising relating to your career experience and interests online.
 We use data we have about you to determine whether you might be interested in the opportunities, products or services of a particular third party.
-We show you targeted ads on our sites or other sites with which we have a business relationship.
-These ads are targeted based on information we collect about you and information about you we acquire from third parties.
+We show you targeted ads online.
+These ads are targeted based on information we collect about you and information about you we acquire from third parties including public websites and data providers.
+Please see your account notification settings to customize the notification you receive and the About Our Ads page in our Privacy Center to learn more about targeted ads.

 How We Share Information

-One of our primary purposes is to provide you with a platform to broadcast the information in your resume and profile widely in order to maximize your career opportunities.
+We provide you with a platform to broadcast information about yourself to maximize your career opportunities.
 The information we gather may be shared within the Monster group of companies on a worldwide basis.
-We do not share information with third parties for their direct marketing purposes unless you affirmatively agree to such disclosure.
-We disclose your information as set forth below:
+We do not share contact information with third parties for their direct marketing purposes unless you affirmatively agree to such disclosure.

 1. We share your information with third parties who help deliver our products and services to you.
-Examples include hosting our web servers, including resume database storage, analyzing data, providing marketing assistance, processing credit card payments, and providing customer service.
+Examples of third parties who provide services on our behalf include those hosting our web servers, including resume database storage, analyzing data, providing marketing assistance, processing credit card payments, and providing customer service.
 These companies will have access to your personal information as necessary to perform their functions, but they may not use that data for any other purpose.
 We will remain responsible for any information shared in this way.

 2. We may disclose information to third parties if you consent.
 For example:

-(a) if you make your resume searchable, then all parties with access to our searchable resume database will have access to your resume;
+(a) if you make your resume searchable or if we collect information you’ve made available on a public website then all parties with access to our resume or profile database products will have access to your information;

 (b) if you opt in to receive information about the opportunities, products, or services of third parties, we supply your contact information to those third parties so they may contact you;